 Despite my misgivings of tobacco smoke, it all added to the agreeable glow of the evening.
 Only the faint ashtray odor of his mustache when kissed detracted.

-Soon we were sleepy, the second Dramamine’s drowsy influence taking effect and we took our blankets and clothes below and slept on the bulk bed but with heads facing the open hatch door of the stern, not the claustrophobic bow.
+Soon we were sleepy, the second Dramamine’s drowsy influence took effect and we dragged our blankets below and slept on the bow bed but with heads facing the open hatch door of the stern, not the claustrophobic bow.
 I put on my turtleneck to stay warm and never wore the nightie.

-He woke me in the morn, spooned up against me.
+He woke me in the morn, spooned up against my buttocks, a hand fondling my breasts.
 I don't like to kiss in the morning without first brushing my teeth.
+He came sheathed from the rear, started slow.
+Then he started little thrusts in and out until he became more excited and fell into a modest thrust rhythm.

-We took it relaxed with no hurry.
-I enjoyed our morning tryst but decided sex on small sailing boats was too complicated to enjoy.
+I enjoyed our morning tryst but didn’t have an orgasm.
+I decided sex on small sailing boats was too complicated to fully enjoy.
 It was the last time for sex on a boat except on a cruise ship with hubby.

 Author Notes: Accepting her need for admiration of men the wife sets up a date with a man met while visiting her son at college.